 Council will guide action

-We have established the Heart & Stroke heart rhythm council, a team of 10-12 members — half researchers and half community members.
-The community members bring a range of backgrounds including lived experience of heart rhythm disorders (either themselves or in a loved one), policy, technology, philanthropy, health care and more.
+The Heart & Stroke heart rhythm council — half researchers and half community members — bring a range of backgrounds including lived experience of heart rhythm disorders (either themselves or in a loved one), policy, technology, philanthropy, and health care.

-Starting in late 2017, they will spend the next two years considering priorities and opportunities in the detection, treatment and management of heart rhythm disorders.
+Starting in January 2018, they will spend two years considering priorities and opportunities in detecting, treating, and managing heart rhythm disorders.

 Their knowledge and input will guide Heart & Stroke in determining how we can deliver the greatest impact for Canadians living with heart rhythm disorders, and their families.